 Great Basin National Park Hiking

-There are several hiking trails to choose from in Great Basin National Park including the Mountain View Nature Tail, Sky Island Forest Trail, Alpine Lakes Loop, and Wheeler Peak.
+There are several hiking trails to choose from in Great Basin National Park, including the Mountain View Nature Tail, Sky Island Forest Trail, Alpine Lakes Loop Trail, and Wheeler Peak Trail.

-Most of the hikes already start at higher elevations and visitors should take their time to avoid elevation sickness.
+Most hikes start at higher elevations, so visitors should take their time to avoid elevation sickness.

-This hike is a 4.6 miles roundtrip out-and-back hike that starts off at 9800 feet in elevation and climbs 1,100 feet in elevation gain.
+This is a 4.6-mile roundtrip out-and-back hike that starts at 9800 feet in elevation and climbs 1,100 feet in elevation gain.
 This hike is not for the unprepared.

-People in good physical condition will find this hike a challenge as elevation sickness is real and oxygen is harder to come by in high elevation.
+People in good physical condition will find this hike challenging as elevation sickness is real and oxygen is harder to come by in high elevation.
 Be prepared to take extra breaks to catch your breath.

-Make sure to bring plenty of water, check weather conditions, and be prepared for a high altitude hike!
+Bring plenty of water, check weather conditions, and be prepared for a high-altitude hike!

-Additional popular trails include the Stella Lake Trail, Baker Lake trail, Mountain View Nature Trail, and Sky Island Forest Trail.
+Popular trails include the Stella Lake Trail, Baker Lake Trail, Mountain View Nature Trail, and Sky Island Forest Trail.

 Horseback Riding is allowed in the backcountry of Great Basin National Park.
-There are specific regulations for riding in the park including having certified weed-free hay.
+Specific regulations for riding in the park include having certified weed-free hay.

 Rock Climbing - the installation of climbing bolts, bolt hangers, pitons, and other permanent hardware is prohibited.
 Climbing is not permitted within 100 feet of any archeological, cultural, or historic site.